geofflangenderfer/postgresSetupTeardown/README.md

 - <a href="#how-can-i-use-this">How can I use this?</a>

 ## What is this?
-- Here's a how-to [video](https://youtu.be/ELCZ5dAS6Zg) on correcting your query logic.
 - These scripts use `psql` and bash to automate:
   - database setup
   - creating tables